fortran-lang/fortran-lang.org/learn/intrinsics/CEILING.md

     : The type shall be _real_.

   - __kind__
-    : (Optional) An _integer_ initialization expression indicating the kind parameter of the result.
+    : An _integer_ initialization expression indicating the kind parameter of the result.

 ## __Returns__